2019 Monster Energy NASCAR Cup Series: Race reports

 Clint Bowyer started on pole.
 Kyle Busch got into the wall and had to pit, going two Laps down to fix the damage.
 Joey Logano dominated and won the first stage while Martin Truex Jr. won the second stage.
-William Byron spun while Logano made contact with Daniel Suarez and Chase Elliott, causing him and Elliott to pit.
+William Byron spun while Logano made contact with Daniel Suárez and Chase Elliott, causing him and Elliott to pit.
 Kurt Busch slammed the wall after having a flat tire.
 Truex took the lead from Kevin Harvick to get his fifth win of the season and punching his ticket to the next round of the Playoffs.